Reviewing Vectrus (NYSE:VEC) & Aris Water Solutions (NYSE:ARIS)

-Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the better investment?
-We will compare the two businesses based on the strength of their earnings, risk, profitability, dividends, analyst recommendations, valuation and institutional ownership.
+Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their dividends, valuation, earnings, analyst recommendations, institutional ownership, profitability and risk.

 Analyst Recommendations

-This is a summary of recent ratings and price targets for Vectrus and Aris Water Solutions, as reported by MarketBeat.
+This is a breakdown of current ratings and price targets for Vectrus and Aris Water Solutions, as reported by MarketBeat.com.

 |Sell Ratings